Step 4: Case Synthesis

 linked

-Engineers have an ethical obligation to seek work only in areas where they possess educational background and experience, or to retain individuals who possess the necessary educational background and experience to perform the work.
+Engineers have an ethical obligation to seek work only in areas where they possess educational background and experience, or to retain individuals who possess the necessary educational background and experience to perform the work; prime professionals should retain experts and specialists when needed.

 BER Case 78-5 supporting